Posted March 15, 2018

 Nearly every person we mention Saba to has never heard of it, which is surprising given its proximity to St. Martin/ St. Maarten, one of the most popular destinations in the Caribbean.
 If you are into ecotourism, adventure, and diving, then Saba is the destination for you.

 Saba and Tourism

 Tourism is central to the economy of the Caribbean and Saba is no different.
 With Saba’s slogan the “Unspoiled Queen of the Caribbean” it embraces its role as the destination for unspoiled beauty, making it an ideal destination for ecotourism.
 The island offers those in search of hiking, snorkeling, and diving a lot of options.

-As previously mentioned, tourism plays a major role in the island's economy, in fact it’s the number one industry, representing roughly $30 million a year in trade.
-Saba, the smallest of the three Caribbean Netherlands islands receives the majority of its tourists via ferry, of which an overwhelming number are day trippers from nearby Saint Maarten.
+As previously mentioned, tourism plays a major role in the island’s economy, in fact, it’s the number one industry, representing roughly $30 million a year in trade.
+Saba, the smallest of the three Caribbean Netherlands islands receives most its tourists via ferry, of which an overwhelming number are day trippers from nearby Sint Maarten.
 While any tourism is better than none, day trippers are notorious for not being impactful visitors.
-Those who stay overnight contribute much more to the economy, as they spend more time and thus more money.
-Our advice is to leave the crowds of Saint Maarten and treat yourself to a real ecotourism focused trip in Saba.
+Those who stay overnight contribute much more to the economy as they spend more time and thus more money.
+Our advice is to leave the crowds of Sint Maarten and treat yourself to a real ecotourism focused trip in Saba.

 Getting to Saba